ivop/frida/README.md

 Also builds with Qt 6.x

 ##### Runs on:
+* Linux
-* Linux, Debian 11.6 Bullseye (stable), Ubuntu 22.04 LTS Jammy Jellyfish, Linux Mint 21.1 Vera, and many others
+    * Debian 11.6 Bullseye (stable)
+    * Ubuntu 22.04 LTS Jammy Jellyfish
+    * Linux Mint 21.1 Vera
+    * ...and many others
 * Windows 10, or later
 * macOS Catalina 10.15.7, or later
 * FreeBSD 13.2